NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_setup.md

 You are not required to use this Movement Component in your project, and it is also fine to use a completely different Movement Solution.

+## Migration: 1.0 to 2.0

+Version 2.0 introduced many updates to the Combat System.
+It also drastically simplified the configuration.
+It’s easier to have a separate copy for the migration, so you can paste some contents over.

+> **Back up first!**
+>
+>Before migrating to version 2.0, it is highly recommended that you back up your project!
+{style="warning"}

+1. Many combat components were **merged**.
+You only need to add `NinjaCombatManagerComponent` and `NinjaCombatWeaponManagerComponent`, along with the `CombatSystemInterface` to get started.
+2. The **Weapon Manager** was improved to be usable out-of-the-box.
+Review extensions to this component, as they may no longer be needed.
+3. The **Opportunity Manager**, along with all related components, was removed from the system.
+Please check the new Opportunity System to learn how to configure Opportunity Attacks.
+4. **Weapon Actors** have a default Scene Component and already implement Melee and Projectile interfaces.
+They have many properties available to adjust their behaviors.
+5. Functions for **Weapon Cosmetics**, from Melee and Ranged interfaces, had their signature changed.
+If you have custom implementations for these interfaces, review them accordingly.
+6. In a C++ project, make sure to review your modules in the `Build.cs` file.
+7. The **death flow** was reviewed to be more uniform across different sources of fatal damage.
+Review any changes to this flow.
+8. The Poise and Stagger system was inverted, so Poise decreases, instead of increasing.
+This addresses an issue where characters would not react to damage in version 1.0.
+Be sure to review your **Combat Attributes** using the new JSON reference.
+9. The **Dissolve Handler** is more flexible, supporting multiple parameters and curves.
+10. The **Forward Reference** can be any Scene Component, and it can be created automatically.
+11. The Movement Manager has been converted into a Character Movement Component.